+This Letter of intent (LOI) is made on the date first above written between:

+(1) Name (the "Institute");

+(2) Name (the "Scientist");

+hereinafter collectively referred to as the "Parties" and individually as a "Party".

+WHEREAS

-This L etter of intent (LOI) is made on the date first above written between: (1) Name (the "Institute"); (2) Name (the "Scientist"); herei nafter collectively referred to as the "Parties" and individually as a "Party".
-WHEI REAS and/d od faith for the purposes of entering into a set of agreements and/or other actions in order to implement of researchect"), and WHEI REAS Scientist intends to participate GRAM" (RCP), and e in the grant program "RESEARCH COMMERCIALIZATION WHEI REAS The I nstitute is the owner of intellect ual property rights (IPR) that can be used in Project.
+The Parties intend to negotiate in good faith for the purposes of entering into a set of agreements and/or execution of a set of legal and/or other actions in order to implement of research commercialization project (the "Sub-project"), and

+WHEREAS

+The Scientist intends to participate in the matching grant program "BUSINESS INVESTMENTS IN R&D" (BIRD), and

+WHEREAS

+The Institute is the owner of intellectual property rights (IPR) that can be used in the Sub-project.

-This LOI outlines the terms and conditions to be included within the prospective definitive license agreement (the "LA") with such other representations, warranties, conditions and other terms that the parties may agree upon.
+This LOI outlines the terms and conditions to be included within the prospective definitive license agreement (the "LA") with such other representations, warranties, conditions, and other terms that the parties may agree upon.